How Many Days Do You Need in Kerala? A 2 Week Itinerary (2026)

 From Thekkady, it’s time to head to the final destination in your 2 week Kerala itinerary.
 It’s a five-hour drive to Varkala.
 Check into your accommodation and settle into this laid-back cliff-side beach resort.

-There are blissful beach resorts and hotels in Varkala.
-Just south of the main Varkala beach is the indie-style Cliff Stories.
-This highly-rated resort has an on-site restaurant, a garden with a terrace and barbecue, and even its own private beach area.
+There are plenty of beachside resorts and hotels in Varkala.
+Just south of the main Varkala beach is Cliff Stories, which has its own private beach area, while Mad about Coco offers yoga classes.

 Day 10: Beach relaxation